 1/2 cup water

 Mix all together and knead until it comes together.
 If you need more water, add it a teaspoon at a time until you get the right dough consistency.

 Roll out to whatever size you like and cut out your shapes.
 Add anything you want to stay pressed on the ornament, like beads.
 Poke holes in with a straw or toothpick.

 Baked at 210 degrees for a few hours or you can air dry it.

 A few tips I learned

 Salt dough is better for impressions.
 For example – lace, tree leaves or branches, all those things that get rolled into the dough to leave the impression behind.
-Salt dough holds the impression where as clay dough is a bit too elastic and the impressions don’t stay as nicely.
+The salt dough holds the impression whereas clay dough is a bit too elastic and the impressions don’t stay as nicely.

 Clay dough is better if you want to add things like beads or if you wanted to leave a cedar tree clipping on the ornament.
-They stay better, likely because it’s glue based 😉 You can do this with salt dough but you’ll most likely have to glue anything on because they won’t stay!
+They stay better, likely because it’s glue-based 😉 You can do this with the salt dough but you’ll most likely have to glue anything on because they won’t stay!